 - Restaurant Group.
 This segment consists of the operations of ABRH, in which the FNFV Group has a 55% ownership interest.
 ABRH and its affiliates are the owners and operators of the O'Charley's, Ninety Nine Restaurants, Village Inn, and Bakers Square restaurant and food service concepts, as well as its Legendary Baking bakery operation.
 This segment also includes the results of J. Alexander's, Inc. (J. Alexander's) through September 28, 2015, the date it was distributed to FNFV stockholders.
-See the Recent Developments section below for further discussion of the distribution of J. Alexander's.
 On January 25, 2016, substantially all of the assets of the Max & Erma's restaurant concept were sold pursuant to an Asset Purchase Agreement. - Ceridian.
 This segment consists of our 33% economic interest in Ceridian, which operates its subsidiary Ceridian HCM, Inc. (Ceridian HCM).
 Ceridian HCM offers a broad range of services and software designed to help employers more effectively manage employment processes, such as payroll, payroll related tax filing, human resource information systems, employee self-service, time and labor management, employee assistance and work-life programs, and recruitment and applicant screening.
 Its technology-based services are typically provided through long-term customer relationships that result in a high level of recurring revenue.
 Its operations are primarily located in the U.S. and Canada.
 Ceridian HCM's business has transformed from a legacy service-bureau model into a cloud-based provider model, and in the second half of 2016, Cloud revenue surpassed Bureau revenue for the first time.
 Ceridian HCM's flagship Cloud offering, Dayforce, is a cloud solution that meets HCM needs with one employee record and one user experience throughout the application.
 Built on a single database, Dayforce enables organizations to process pay, to maintain HR records, to manage benefits enrollment, to schedule staff, and to find and to hire the right people, while monitoring compliance throughout the employee life cycle.